AI-SEO & GEO

 - ChatGPT began appending

-How ChatGPT Citation Actually Works in 2026
+How ChatGPT citation actually works in 2026

 The most common misconception about ChatGPT citations is that they depend entirely on training data.
-That was largely true before October 2024.
-It is no longer accurate.
+That was largely true before October 2024 — it is no longer accurate.

-ChatGPT now operates through two distinct citation pathways, and understanding the difference is essential for any optimisation strategy.
+ChatGPT now operates through two distinct citation pathways, and the distinction matters for any optimisation strategy.

 One of the most counterintuitive findings about ChatGPT citation is how little overlap there is with Google organic results.

 The reason is structural.
 Google’s ranking algorithm weights link equity, domain authority, and engagement signals heavily.
 ChatGPT’s retrieval system weights content extractability, entity clarity, and informational density.
 A page with thin content but strong backlinks may rank well in Google while being useless to ChatGPT’s citation system.
-Conversely, a well-structured page on a low-authority domain that opens every section with a direct, quotable claim can outperform established competitors for ChatGPT citations.
+Conversely, a well-structured page on a lower-authority domain that opens every section with a direct, quotable claim can outperform established competitors for ChatGPT citations.

 The structure that consistently produces ChatGPT citations: open every section with a direct, declarative statement that fully answers the implicit question behind the heading.
 Follow with supporting evidence.
 Close with a specific implication or example.

 The first 100 words of any page carry disproportionate weight.
 The primary definition of the topic — “[Topic] is [what it is]” — should appear in this window, not embedded in the third paragraph after a contextual preamble.
+This is the same content architecture that drives citations across all AI platforms; for the full structural framework, see What Is Generative Engine Optimization (GEO).

 FAQ sections are the single highest-leverage content element for ChatGPT citation.
 The questions must mirror the exact language a user types into ChatGPT — not the language a brand would use to describe its own product.
+“How does X work?” outperforms “What are the benefits of X?” because the first matches informational intent and the second matches promotional framing.

 Each answer must open with a direct response in the first sentence.
 Preamble, context-setting, and “great question” openings all reduce the likelihood of extraction.
 50–150 words per answer is the correct depth — enough to be comprehensive, short enough to be quotable.